Karen C. Thurmond

 Kansas State University

-This update of the National Academic Advising Association (NACADA) is framed around J.D.
+This update of the NACADA: The Global Community for Academic Advising (NACADA) is framed around J.D.
 Beatty's 1991 Brief Narrative History as well as

 milestones in the history of the organization identified by Virginia N. Gordon in her keynote address to the membership at the national conference of the